xiongny/xiongny.github.io/_pages/about.md

 During my undergraduate years, I was immensely fortunate to receive guidance from several kind and inspiring professors.
 I am deeply thankful to them for their support and mentorship:
 * Prof. [Wei Chen](https://www.microsoft.com/en-us/research/people/weic/): Microsoft Research Asia.
 He opened the door to scientific research for me and patiently guided and encouraged me when I started scientific research.
 * Prof. [Longbo Huang](http://people.iiis.tsinghua.edu.cn/~huang/): IIIS, Tsinghua University.
 He led me into the field of reinforcement learning theory and patiently supported every idea I came up with.
+He also helped me to polish the paper in every detail.
 * Prof. [Zhuoran Yang](https://scholar.google.com/citations?user=k7NgVSUAAAAJ&hl=en): Yale University.
 He gave me a comprehensive understanding of the cutting-edge issues of function approximation in reinforcement learning theory.
 While encouraging me, he taught me many detailed regulations in scientific research.
+He also assisted me in refining every detail of the paper.
 * Prof. [Zhaoran Wang](https://zhaoranwang.github.io/): Northwestern University.
 He provided me with many interesting topics and actively guided me in scientific research.
+He also gave me necessary encouragement when I was in trouble.
 * Prof. [Simon S. Du](https://simonshaoleidu.com/): University of Washington.
 He opened the door to deep learning theory and optimization theory for me, allowing me to understand the cutting-edge knowledge in this field.
 At the same time, he actively encouraged me when I encountered difficulties in scientific research and provided a lot of extremely useful guidance.

 I am also grateful to all my collaborators.